 Your Child at 18 to 24 months

-As your child grows he continues to become his own person.
-His sense of independence is growing as he starts to walk, run and climb with greater ease.
+As your child grows they continue to become their own person.
+Their sense of independence is growing as they starts to walk, run and climb with greater ease.

-This is a wonderful time to help your child's rapidly growing vocabulary by talking to him about everything, and reading together every day.
+This is a wonderful time to help your child's rapidly growing vocabulary by talking to them about everything and reading together every day.